tpm2-software/tpm2-pytss/docs/index.rst

 ------------

 The python package will install the required python dependencies when you perform something like a `pip install`.
-However, one must satisfy the the dependencies on the following native libraries that comprise the tpm2-software suite:
+However, one must satisfy the dependencies on the following native libraries that comprise the tpm2-software suite:

 Required Core Libraries provided by the tpm2-software/tpm2-tss project: